IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 The overlay schedule is obeyed: no blocks are produced during the silent blocks, and only core nodes makes blocks on the overlay slots.

+**Property** Full decentralization is reached eventually

 # Rewards Properties

 **Property**
 At the start of each epoch, the reward update is set to NOTHING.
 Moreover, the reward update will change exactly once during the epoch, to a non-NOTHING value.

+**Property**
+Total rewards distributed at the epoch boundary is the amount in the reward pot minus the share calculated for stake pools that did not meet their pledge.

 # Block Header Properties